 Kbps (Kilobits per Second)

-A unit of bitrate used to measure streaming quality.
+A unit of bitrate is used to measure streaming quality.
 Higher Kbps generally means better audio or video quality but requires more bandwidth.

 Kaltura